cwqt/mcn/README.md

 # my.corrhizal.net

-A social network and management system for gardeners, plant growers and hobbyists alike.
+An IoT management system for vertical farming.

-* Manage IoT devices to monitor your gardens/plants & add your own custom hardware
+* Manage IoT devices to monitor your racks & add your own custom hardware
-* Monitor entire gardens/farms constituted of sub-plants
+* Monitor entire racks of crops composed of frames of plants
 * Create custom event queues for carrying out tasks at certain intervals
 * Remotely trigger events on micro-controllers, e.g. turn on light, open watering valve
 * Alert based system notifies when an action needs completing e.g. watering, re-seeding
-* Compile timelines of posts to show off plant growth from seedling to flower
+* Compile timelines of growth & collate rotation plans
 * Monitor all metrics on a front-end dashboard
 * Code support for ESP-32, Wemos D1 Mini & Raspberry Pi with option to create & add your own